-Mark Hook is currently the Leader of the Conservative Group and has been Leader of the Council since 2009.
+Mark Hook was the Leader of the Conservative Group and the Leader of the Council between 2009 and 2021 when he became Mayor of Gosport.
 He first served as a Councillor in 1983 for eight years as a Leesland ward councillor.
 He was re-elected to serve in 1998 and again in 2004 up until now for the Alverstoke Ward and he now has a total of over 30 years’ experience, making him one of the longest serving Councillors in Gosport.
 He was Chairman of Gosport Borough Football Club from 2009 to May 2017, taking them to Wembley in the FA Trophy Final in 2014, and takes a keen interest in all sporting activities in the Borough.

 As a retired local businessman trading in Gosport High Street for 28 years, Mark has a good knowledge of the difficulties in being self employed in the retail sector .
 As the leader of the council, Mark has overseen many improvements to Gosport.
 These include the new leisure centre, new ferry pontoon, the new shopping area at Brockhurstgate and improvements to the High Street with many new businesses investing in Gosport, Splash Park in Stokes Bay and in Lee on the Solent, Rowner’s massive regeneration to become Alver Village and the enterprise zone at Daedalus to name just some over the past few years.